2csqd2/2csqd2.github.io/journal.md

 I woke up at 7am and got dressed for work, leaving around 7:30 (after I got Palmer breakfast).
 I picked up groceries at 4:30pm before heading home.
 The kids ate leftover barbeque  for dinner.
 After dinner, I played outside with Harper and Palmer.

 ### 5/12/2020
 I woke up at 5am and got dressed for work, leaving around 5:30.
+I returned home at about 3:45pm.
+Between 4:40 - 5pm I made Harper and Palmer's dinner (macaroni & cheese, green beans, and chicken) since they wer both hungry.
+Harper had three zoom classes this afternoon, so I helped her with technical problems after the first one was over.
+I then went outside and repaired holes in the soccer goal's netting.
+Palmer and I then played soccer for about 20 minutes before we went back inside.
+I spoke to Tyler about switching rooms and he was eager to do so (he felt his existing room has too much space and it is difficult to decorate).
+So Tyler and I talked and made a rough diagram about how to arrange furniture in his new room.
+I got ready for bed at 10pm.

+### 5/13/2020
+I woke up at 7am and got dressed for work, leaving around 7:45am.